Frequently Asked Questions

 - Recently, certain companies and managers only approve tuition reimbursement for their engineers and technical employees to earn the MEM degree or a technical engineering degree (rather than an MBA) because the curriculum, assignments, and learning outcomes for the MEM are more aligned with what engineering and technology organizations need and demand (examples reported to us through our students are: Boeing in Washington and Motorola in Shaumburg, IL).

 A typical MEM student will enroll in one class per eight-week mini-session.
 This equates to two courses (six credit hours per semester) as there are two eight-week mini-sessions in one semester.

 There is a lot of flexibility in the program so missing an eight-week session or a semester would not have a significant impact on your degree completion.
 If a student does not enroll in classes for 3 consecutive semesters, then they must apply again to the program.

-You are encouraged to take courses consecutively and without interruption to keep the momentum going in your studies and degree completion, with a goal for degree completion in two years.
+You are encouraged to take courses consecutively and without interruption to keep the momentum going in your studies with a goal for degree completion in two years.

 Our MEM Degree and Graduate Certificate are considered distance programs.
 Hence, it is not possible to obtain a visa to study in the U.S. when enrolled in these offerings.

 TOEFL and IELTS scores expire after two years.
 If you took the test more than two years ago, you would need to take it again and submit the score as part of your application

 - If your native language is not English, you must demonstrate English proficiency using one of the following tests:

 - Test of English as a Foreign Language (TOEFL) score of at least 550 on the paper-based TOEFL; 79 on the Internet-based TOEFL, or